Chandra Nandini

 Chandra Nandini is an Indian Hindi-language historical drama television series that aired on StarPlus from 10 October 2016 until 10 November 2017.
 It was produced by Ekta Kapoor under her banner Balaji Telefilms and directed by Ranjan Kumar Singh.
 Starring Rajat Tokas as Chandragupta Maurya and Shweta Basu Prasad as a princess Nandni, the story is loosely based on the life of Chandragupta Maurya.

 Synopsis

-The show starts with a voice-over of mother India saying about Chandragupta Maurya and Nandini.
+The show starts with a voice-over of mother India talking about Chandragupta Maurya and Nandini.
 A local king, Suryagupta Maurya rules the country with his pregnant wife, Moora.
 An invitation comes from Magadha for a festival.
 When they go there, the Queen of Magadha, Avantika is cheating her husband with a barber named Nanda.
 When Suryagupta finds it, Nanda kills the King of Magadha.
 Then, Nanda kills Suryagupta and becomes Mahapadma Nanda, the Emperor of Magadha.
 Moora escapes and delivers a boy.
 She hides her son in a cattle pound and is arrested by Nanda.
 A woman named Kanika finds Moora's son and adopts him as Chandra, unaware of his truth.